I’ve always loved shopping in New England. From small boutiques to classic general stores, I find something I love wherever I go in New England.

 What if you could give someone a full, classic New England meal in a basket?
-Well, you can with this Taste of New England basket from gourmet food company Harry & David.
-This New England seafood feast includes lobster rolls, clam chowder, and Maine whoopie pies for dessert.
+Well, you can with one of these incredible Taste of New England baskets from Pemberton Farms.
+Sweet, savory and everything in between, this is a New England gift that can please even the pickiest recipient!

 A pair of solid, practical socks